Kaylee Garber, LMHC-A, ATR-BC

 Qualifications & Experience:

-I hold a Master’s degree in Art Therapy from IUPUI and am working toward licensure as a Licensed Mental Health Counselor (LMHC).
-I am a Registered Art Therapist (ATR) and a Perinatal Mental Health Trained Provider through Postpartum Support International.
-In addition, I am a Tier 2 Star Behavioral Health Provider, trained in military culture and evidence-based practices for working with service members and their families.
+I hold a Master’s degree in Art Therapy from IUPUI and am working toward licensure as a Licensed Mental Health Counselor (LMHC-A).
+I am a Board Certified Art Therapist (ATR-BC) and a Perinatal Mental Health Trained Provider through Postpartum Support International.
+In addition, I am a Tier 3 Star Behavioral Health Provider, trained in military culture and evidence-based practices for working with service members and their families.

 My clinical experience includes: